 Divorce and what to do with your joint asset ” Your personal home”

 In the U.S, there is one divorce approximately every 36 seconds.
-That is nearly 100 per hour, $2,400 divorces per day, 16,800 per week and 876,000 per year.
-The average length of a marriage ends in divorce is 8 yrs and the average age for couples going through their first divorce is 30 yrs old.
+That is nearly 100 per hour, $2,400 divorces per day, 16,800 per week, and 876,000 per year.
+The average length of a marriage that ends in divorce is 8 years and the average age for couples going through their first divorce is 30 yrs old.
 Statistics have shown that in the U.S. 50% off first marriages, 67% of second and 73% of third marriages end in divorce.
 Men are more likely to remarry and 80% of divorcees remarry within 4 years.

 Is your state considered a Equitable Distribution or Community Property State

 Arizona is a community property state.
 In these states, judges simply divide the couple’s joint assets in half.
 This makes for a quick and clean division of marital property.
 Judges do not consider the couple’s employment prospects, age, or even health of either party.
 One of the first discussions of divorcing couples is ” Who will keep the house?”
 It is very important before meeting with the judge that you have an understanding of the true value of the property.
 This is why it is very important to have an experienced real agent involved early in the process.

 Keep in mind: You’ll still have to negotiate the value of all the assets in order to find an equitable agreement.